James Bond at 60: Top five best Bond cars … and some of the worst

 We’ll kick off with the most obvious of the lot – the iconic Aston Martin DB5.
 Its role in Bond cannot be understated.
 First seen in 1964’s Goldfinger racing a Mustang up a mountain, BMT 216A quickly became a symbol of the Bond franchise, despite featuring in surprisingly few films.

 After Goldfinger, Sean Connery’s Bond never used the car again, although it did cameo in Pierce Brosnan’s GoldenEye (1995) and Tomorrow Never Dies (1997), before stealing the show during the spectacular climax of Skyfall (2012).
+It also featured heavily in the latest Bond, No Time to Die, with the bullet-proof glass and shielding proving particularly helpful atop an Italian fort.

 The gadget-laden DB5 featured machine guns hidden behind the lights, Boudica-style spikes protruding from the wheel hubs, satellite navigation (of sorts), a bulletproof screen behind the rear window and, of course, the famous ejector seat.
 It also somehow managed to keep pace with a Ferrari 355 Spider, a car 30 years its junior that can cover a quarter mile four seconds quicker.